All Episodes

 Oh, good grief.

-Um this is the president.
+This is the president.

-This is the oval office.
+This is the Oval Office.

 Reagan wouldn't take his jacket off in that office for crying out loud.

-I mean, he wouldn't walk across the seal.
+He wouldn't walk across the seal.

-So when I mentioned earlier that I've gone through some kind of threshold, you there's a good example of what pushed me through it a little bit.
+So when I mentioned earlier that I've gone through some kind of threshold, there's a good example of what pushed me through it a little bit.

 It's just bizarre.

-So um the steward was described.
+So the steward was describing.

-So you knew who's you knew who it was.
+So you knew who it was.

 Listen, any adult male knows what we were looking at.

-And the my fear was that you know the only people that handle that stuff were the Navy stewards downstairs that lost they're all laughing in there.
+And my fear was that, you know, the only people that handled that stuff were the Navy stewards downstairs that washed.

-This crew's gotta that's my crew.
+This crew's got to, that's my crew.

 They're very bad people.